nict-wisdom/rannc/_sources/config.rst.txt

    * - event_trace_file
      - ``/tmp/rannc_event_trace.json``
      - Path to an event trace file.
+   * - profile_by_acc
+     - false
+     - Estimate computation times/memory usages by accumulating the values of finer-grained subgraphs.
+This drastically reduces the time for patitioning while the accuracy of the estimation declines.
+   * - sync_allreduce
+     - false
+     - Synchronize allreduce across all stages in pipeline parallelism.
+   * - partitioning_dry_run_np
+     - 0
+     - Performs *dry run* to determine model partitioning if a positive number is given.

 The following is an example of the configuration file (``~/.pyrannc/rannc_conf.toml``).